 I LOVE music on so many levels – the artistry, the genius, the power of a great lyric.
-With music now streaming, albums are becoming less and less relevant, and yet the top artists around the world, today as in the past, are able to build a collection of music that tell a story, or reflect the evolution of that artist at that particular time.
+With music now streaming, albums are becoming less and less relevant, and yet the top artists around the world, today as in the past, are able to build a collection of music that tell a story, showcase a personal growth, or reflect the evolution of that artist at that particular time.

 The Joshua Tree, U2 – from 1997 creation (high school for me) to a 2019 live tour where I had the privilege of seeing them in Auckland recently.
 Amazing repertoire that has stood the test of time by one of the world’s best stadium bands.
 Though I still have my eyes wide open, I feel I have now found what I am looking for!